 Scripts, scripts, scripts!
 The Board met last night to discuss our 2019 season and foremost on all our minds were scripts.
 We discussed several options, and set a date to make a choice after we've had a chance to sample the texts.
 Our venue choice was discussed as well, and we're following up on a variety of options.

 Set your calendars for 13 March at 19:00!
 REST is holding an open meeting and everyone is welcome.
 We'll announce our upcoming production, play games, and do the whole meet and greet evening.
 The evening will open up with 'tea and bikkies' at 19:00 and at 19:30 we'll get into it.
 Be sure to attend if you're interested in performing!
 The scripts we're considering have flexible cast sizes, so there's the possibility of many small roles that can be filled by interested parties.
-Let us know if you're interested!
-Address: Hogeschool Rotterdam Hoogbouw, Burgemeester S'jacobplein 1.
+Let us know if you want to get involved!
+Address: Hogeschool Rotterdam Hoogbouw, Burgemeester S'jacobplein 1 (near Dijkzigt metro station).
 Meet and greet on ground level (pavilion entrance); we'll head to a room after we've all gathered.

 Be sure to follow us on Facebook and sign up for our quarterly newsletter to stay on top of all the latest developments!